pbierkortte/AI-Prompt-Toolkit/tools/llm_resumable_summary.md

 Routine: Follow the CORES progression:

-Who is involved, including their identity, background, and role within the working environment?
+Who is involved, their identity, background, and role?

-Why this matters, including the core purpose, value, and driving forces behind the collaboration?
+Why this matters, the core purpose, value, and driving forces?

-How it works, including the methods, processes, and strategic approach used, key decisions made, milestones achieved, and critical findings discovered along the way?
+How it works, the methods, steps, processes, strategy, and approach?

-What was produced, including actions taken, outputs created, results achieved, current state reached, and developments that have unfolded?
+What was produced, the results, findings, decisions, milestones, and current state?

-Which next actions, success criteria, unresolved questions, and resources remain?
+Which next actions, priorities, success criteria, unresolved questions, dependencies, blockers, risks, assumptions, gaps, and resources remain?

 ***